maerzhase/ssr3000/README.md

 `ssr3000.watch(host, port, clientConfig, serverConfig)`

 The watch function starts the SSR3000 server for development.
-You can provide When the first bundle is ready it will notify that a server has been started.
+When the first bundle is ready it will notify that a server has been started.
+If no `host` and/or `port` parameters are provided it will use the defaults from the [`.ssr3000rc`](#ssr3000rc).
 If no `clientConfig` and/or `serverConfig` parameters are provided the renderer will look for a `webpack.client.config.js` and `webpack.server.config.js` in the folder from where the application is running.
+You can configure default lookup paths within your [`.ssr3000rc`](#ssr3000rc).

 ```
 import ssr3000 from 'ssr3000';